Custom Grouping Enhancements

 There are two types of actions: flag setting and setting variables.

-- flag: flags are what is to be done if all matchers match.
+- flag: flags identify the action to be taken if all matchers match.
 A flag needs to be prefixed with

 +to set it or